© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Shrunken medieval village at Caldecotte is a scheduled monument protected by Historic England under reference 1007941.
 View the official record →

-Caldecotte Shrunken Medieval Village is a deserted medieval settlement located in Buckinghamshire that represents the physical remains of a once-thriving community.
+Caldecotte is a shrunken medieval village located in Buckinghamshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007941.

 Shrunken medieval village at Caldecotte is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007941.